 ALL CONTENT COPYRIGHT 2023 POETS GAMING, A DIVISION OF POETS ROAD.
 ALL RIGHTS RESERVED.

-STORY SEGMENTS WILL BE UPDATED ON MONDAY EVERY WEEK
+STORY SEGMENTS WILL BE UPDATED REGULARLY

 When Eva Mason heard that another massive volcano had erupted in Iceland near Reykjavik, she knew it was time to pack up and race there to explore the possibility of testing one of her new geo-thermal converters.
 Her father, Charles Stanton III, never would have approved the trip.
 Geo-thermal was a waste of time for him, a distraction from his never-ending hunt for the liquid black gold on which he had founded his company.
 Not that Eva ever needed his approval before following her gut and leaping into the next adventure but the thought of him chafing at her spending her inheritance on new energy research helped give her a sense of purpose and a connection to the utopian fairytales her mom used to tell her as a child.
 Sometimes it felt like the only thing she and her father had in common was how much they missed Lucy, her mom, and the love of his life.
 He had never forgiven Eva for taking her mom’s maiden name instead of his before he passed, but even if she wanted to change it back, the Stanton name was blasphemy in her eco-circles.